Consensys/tessera/README.md

 # Tessera

-A stateless Java application responsible for encryption and decryption of private transaction data and for off-chain private messaging.
-Tessera is also responsible for generating and managing private keys locally in each node in a Quorum network.
+A stateless Java implementation responsible for encryption and decryption of private transaction data and for off-chain private messaging.
+Each Tessera node:

+  - Generates and maintains a number of private/public key pairs

+  - Self manages and discovers all nodes (i.e. their public keys) in the network by connecting to as little as one other node

+  - Provides Private and Public API interfaces for communication
+    - Private API - This is used for communication with Quorum
+    - Public API - This is used for communication between Tessera peer nodes

+  - Provides two way SSL using TLS certificates and various trust models like Trust On First Use (TOFU), whitelist, certificate authority, etc.

+  - Supports IP whitelist

+  - Connects to any SQL DB which supports the JDBC client

+## Building Tessera

+1. Install the required runtime dependencies
+2. Checkout the project from GitHub
+3. Build using Maven

+### Runtime Dependencies
+Tessera has the following runtime dependencies which must be installed.

+#### junixsocket
+1. Get `junixsocket-1.3-bin.tar.bz2` from https://code.google.com/archive/p/junixsocket/downloads
+2. Unpack it
+3. `sudo mkdir -p /opt/newsclub/lib-native`
+4. `sudo cp junixsocket-1.3/lib-native/libjunixsocket-macosx-1.5-x86_64.dylib /opt/newsclub/lib-native/`

+junixsocket will unpack the required dependencies if they are not found.
+By default, they get unpacked to `/tmp`, but this can be changed by setting the system property `"org.newsclub.net.unix.library.path"`.

+Alternatively, you can install the dependency yourself and point the above system property to the install location.

+### Selecting an NaCl Implementation
+Tessera can be built with different NaCl cryptography implementations:

+#### jnacl

+`mvn install`

+#### kalium

+ Install kalium as detailed on the [kalium project page](https://github.com/abstractj/kalium), then run

+`mvn install -Pkalium`

 ## Running Tessera
+`java -jar tessera-app/target/tessera-app-${version}-app.jar -configfile config.json`

 Once Tessera has been configured and built, you may want to copy the .jar to another location, create an alias and add it to your PATH:

 `alias tessera="java -jar /somewhere/application-${version}-app.jar"`

 You will then be able to more concisely use the Tessera CLI commands, such as:

 ```
-tessera help
+tessera -configfile /path/to/config.json
 ```

 and

 ```
-tessera -configfile /path/to/config.json
+tessera help
 ```

 By default, Tessera uses an H2 database.
 To use an alternative database, add the necessary drivers to the classpath:

 `java -cp some-jdbc-driver.jar -jar /somewhere/tessera-app.jar`

-## Initial Configuration
+## Configuration

 ### Config File